DimaKarpukhin/AdviSOS/README.md

 ## -
 ## *5. To give an advice as an experts:*
 1. _Mark/add the subjects you are an expert on and set your availability in the navigation menu on the top left side of the screen_
-2. _The system will send you push notification with chat request that you can find in the **"requests"** tab_
+2. _The system will send you push notification with chat request that you can find in the **"chat requests"** tab_
 3. _The system will send you chat request only at the time you set as available, that why if you reject the request or accept it too late, you will lose 2% of your current rating on this subject._
 4. _In the navigation menu there is **"online/offline"** option  to anable/disable chat requests in one click, without changing the availability settings_
 5. _While the chat is active you can find it in **"advice others"** tab and when the chat is closed the system deletes it from this tab._